 Each year JSMF makes a small number of research awards in each one of its programmatic topic areas.
-In the past, JSMF has relied on an institutionally sponsored, investigator-initiated, and peer-reviewed proposal process and this approach is still serving the Foundation well in Brain Cancer Research.
+In the past, JSMF has relied on an institutionally sponsored, investigator-initiated, and peer-reviewed proposal process.
 In light of the continual growth of the research in and the funding for the neural and cognitive sciences, JSMF has come to the conclusion that using other philanthropic approaches could be better for identifying the relatively small number of investigators and ideas best suited to JSMF’s philanthropic investment.
 The Foundation is trying what is, for JSMF, a novel way of soliciting applications.

 JSMF is working in confidence with a broad network of senior scholars in cognitive neuroscience, cognitive psychology and cognitive science to help JSMF identify potential applicants.
 Selected applicants will be contacted and invited to submit proposals for review by the JSMF Understanding Human Cognition Advisory Panel.

 Following review, applications recommended for funding will be presented to the JSMF Board of Directors for final funding consideration.

 The Scholar Award recipients are typically announced in late summer or early fall of each year.